wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-prepare-for-and-find-an-internship">How do I prepare for and find an internship?</h2>
- If you are a minor or major in computer science, the good news is that employment in our industry is extremely strong.
+<a id=57></a> If you are a minor or major in computer science, the good news is that employment in our industry is extremely strong.
 Internships are ideal settings for a company and an employee to see if there is a good fit for full-time employment.
 Here is some advice about preparing for an internship.
 * Accumulate a portfolio of projects and other artifacts of your work in and outside of class.
 You can do this with a [github](https://github.com/) or [bitbucket](https://bitbucket.org/product) account.

 > Be sure that the code you post from course work is *private*, so that you do not provide your solutions to other students and run afoul of our community standards.